 If you choose the brushed nickel finish, the reversible blades are cherry on one side and maple on the other.
 With the brushed bronze finish, the blades have black and walnut sides.

 The light fixture on the bottom of the fan uses two 13-watt pin-based compact fluorescent light (CFL) bulbs.
 These bulbs aren't very bright, according to some user reviews we found, but are sufficient for most rooms.
 The Hunter Palermo is Energy Star certified, which means it uses less electricity than average ceiling fans, saving money on your energy bill.
 You can control the fan with the included remote control.

 The huge 84-inch span of the Fanimation Odyn uses 32 watts on its highest speed while also moving 11,190 CFM of air, making it the most powerful fan we came across in our research.
-It's rated for wet conditions, so you can install it in outdoor spaces, as well as, in large indoor rooms.

 The motor on the Fanimation Odyn is quiet and carries a lifetime motor warranty.
 This ceiling fan is Energy Star certified, and much more efficient than most other fans we evaluated.
 Its LED lighting system uses less electricity than traditional ceiling fan lights but is just as bright.
 This fan has nine reversible blades with minimalist styling that come in five finishes.